|KRISHNALAYA: CMW HEADQUARTERS ||RESPONSIBILITIES||GOALS|

 |CMW’s goals, as stated in its Articles of Incorporation, include the following

-**To establish and operate Hindu churches in the U.S. (including maintenance of CMW’s Headquarters and Retreat Center, Krishnalaya)
+**To establish and operate Hindu places of worship in the U.S. (including maintenance of CMW’s Headquarters and Retreat Center, Krishnalaya)

 **To promote, foster, encourage, publish, teach, and disseminate Hindu religion and philosophy, particularly as expressed in the classic principles of Vedanta, as taught by Pujya Gurudev Swami Chinmayananda